sanfinity-Iot/openremote/Developer-Guide:-Maintaining-an-installation.md

 ## Restarting a Manager with new settings

+Increase the log detail by adjusting the levels; first copy [logging.properties](https://raw.githubusercontent.com/openremote/openremote/master/deployment/manager/logging.properties) onto your Docker host (e.g. to `/data/manager/`) and then edit the file.

 To get more details or set JVM options, edit your `docker-compose.yml` and change or add an `entrypoint` section:

 ```